pal03377/master-thesis/thesis.typ

 4. *Expertise Limitation*: The depth of proficiency in all the exercises used for evaluation is not exhaustive.
 This may impact the ability to accurately judge the quality of tutor feedback and the subsequent relevance of ThemisML's suggestions as compared to an expert in that specific domain.
 5. *Subjective Assessment*: Manually reviewing and comparing feedback suggestions is prone to subjectivity.
 The perspective on "good" feedback might be different for different evaluators, potentially influencing our assessment.

-While there are a lot of biases involved in this subjective evaluation, we believe there to be value in our findings for the continued development and improvement of ThemisML.
+While there are a lot of potential biases involved in this subjective evaluation, we believe there to be value in our findings for the continued development and improvement of ThemisML.

 #pagebreak()